Events

 May 21, 2019

-UCSF professors and editors at major journals will share their insights on the manuscript review process, including authors’ common mistakes.
+UCSF professors and editors at major journals shared their insights on the manuscript review process, including authors’ common mistakes.
 Dr. Alison Huang, Course Director for Epidemiology 212 Publishing & Presenting Clinical Research, will give an introduction and moderate the session.

 • Andrew Bindman, MD, Health Services Research